 Left: KTAOS Solar Center Right: Taping of “Off the Cuff Live!” at KTAOS Solar Center

 Taos has many wonderful restaurants.
 My favorite spot for breakfast is Gutiz.
 It has the best french toast I have ever had.
 The Taoseno (beans, tomatoes, potatoes, rice, cheese, scrambled eggs, and red & green chile in a terra-cotta bowl) is also delicious.
-I always make sure to get some lunch and a slice of frozen avocado lime pie at Orlando’s New Mexican Cafe.
+I always make sure to get some lunch and a slice of frozen avocado lime pie at Orlando’s New Mexican Cafe when visiting Taos.
 My favorite spots for dinner are The Love Apple and El Meze.
 The Love Apple has a warm and cozy atmosphere.
 It specializes in locally-sourced food.
 My favorite meal there was fresh-caught trout with lime cooked in a corn husk and peach cobbler for dessert.
 Remember that this restaurant does not accept credit cards.
 El Meze specializes in what it calls regionally-inspired, rustic comfort food.
 My favorite meal there was bison tamales in green chile and mini cardamom doughnuts for dessert.
 The view from the restaurant is amazing.
 I recommend requesting a table with an unobstructed view of the mountains.

 Left: The Love Apple Right: Frozen avocado lime pie at Orlando’s New Mexican Cafe